A journey of 1000 miles…

 To me, this comes up often, when I see how DB-related code gets developed.
 More often than not, the first SQL statement (or HANA model) that looks like it does the job is the one that becomes the solution.

 This approach can work if the developer has experience with the database in question.
-Yes, with the specific database, just knowing SQL syntax and how some of the table “go together” is not sufficient.
+Yes, with the specific database, just knowing SQL syntax and how some of the tables “go together” is not sufficient.
 One needs to know the data and the workload on the DB to have an understanding of what new code will do.

 But how to get this knowledge about the specific database and the workload on it?
 That sound a lot like testing on the production system.
 Not sure about your environment, but I have rarely seen a customer where a full performance/scalability testing landscape had been set up for the developers.
-Instead, when the code “works” on the development and Q/A system (usually with neither the data volume nor the workload of the production system), it gets deployed to production and any issues will have ot be handled there.
+Instead, when the code “works” on the development and Q/A system (usually with neither the data volume nor the workload of the production system), it gets deployed to production and any issues will have to be handled there.

 Sure enough, the whole simulating data volume and workload business in a separate landscape is terribly expensive, especially in classic SAP scenarios.
 Even with cloud-based virtualisation, this is not a cheap thing to do.